pi314mm/csd-blog/website/content/2025/full-abs-comp-corr.md

 Think of this as a partially written program with a fill-in-the-blank where we will copy-paste our implementation.

 Notably, the empty context (just a blank space and nothing more), is a valid program context: filling the blank space with the implementation just gives us back the implementation as a whole program.
-Kleene-equivalence of programs is the context-sensitive definition of program equivalence where we assume the programming context is empty, and for our purposes, it is defined as mutual termination.
+Kleene-equivalence of programs is the context-sensitive definition of program equivalence where we assume the programming context is empty.
+For our purposes, it is defined as mutual termination, meaning that the two programs are Kleene-equivalent if they either both loop forever or both reach a related final value.
 Kleene-equivalence is enough to show the dynamic correctness of compilation because it guarantees the context-sensitive case of whole-program correctness.

 Contextual equivalence is the context-insensitive definition of programming equivalence, which is defined as mutual termination within *any* arbitrarily chosen program context.